Table of Contents

 console.log(object);

-In the example below, we are going to give the Landbot variable called @var, the value of 3000
+In the example below, we are going to set the value of the Landbot Field @var to 3000.

-1. We use the code block to set the value of a variable (in this example the Landbot variable is called "@var") :
+1. We use the code block to set the value of a variable (in this example, the Landbot Field is called "@var"):

 this.setCustomData({ var: 3000 });

-1. We need to add an input for the user, to pass the complete the process before the value is available in Landbot scope (NOT OPTIONAL)
+1. We need to add an input for the user to complete the process before the value is available in Landbot scope (NOT OPTIONAL):

-As an alternative to this approach, you can do this: Use Google Cloud Functions to set directly new values to Landbot variables
+As an alternative to this approach, you can do this: Use Google Cloud Functions to set new values directly to Landbot Fields.

-Generating the value of a Landbot variable could be as simple as in the example below where we make sure numbers have 2 decimals, and transform the numeric Landbot variable @value :
+Generating the value of a Landbot Field could be as simple as in the example below, where we make sure numbers have two decimals and transform the numeric Landbot Field @value :

 this.setCustomData({ value: (Math.round("@{value}"*100)/100).toFixed(2) });